 Rotunda Brew Pub $$-$$$

-The Hershey Theater
+Hershey Theater lobby

 Located in downtown Hershey, Pennsylvania, the magnificent Hershey Theatre is the area's premier performing arts center, presenting the finest in touring Broadway shows, intimate concerts, classical music and dance attractions, comedy shows, and world-renowned entertainers.